apache/parquet-format/Encodings.md

 Note that the RLE encoding method is only supported for the following types of
 data:

-* Repetition and definition levels (Please note that the 4-byte length of the `<encoded-data>` is not prefixed in the data page v2 as it is duplicated in the `DataPageHeaderV2`)
+* Repetition and definition levels
 * Dictionary indices
 * Boolean values in data pages, as an alternative to PLAIN encoding